-Wildflowers are favored for their bountiful blooms that often last all summer long, and unlike our usual garden flora they require very little maintenance once sown.
-However, they do have a few prerequisites that are vital for their germination and establishment.
+There is a growing demand in popularity for wildflowers, and knowing how to establish a wildflower meadow will speed things up for you.
+Wildflowers are favoured for their bountiful blooms that often last all summer long.
+A wildflower meadow is unlike our usual garden flora since they require very little maintenance once the seeds are sown.
+However, they have a few vital requirements for their germination and establishment.

-Alternatively, and if you are unable to complete this level of work, you can introduce Yellow Rattle to your chosen area to help weaken any existing grasses – but bear in mind this may take a little bit longer than complete removal and will need to happen within a selected time period.
+Alternatively, if you cannot complete this level of work, you can introduce Yellow Rattle to your chosen area to help weaken any existing grasses.
+Be aware this may take longer than complete removal and will need to happen within a selected time period.
 To use this method, cut your grass as short as possible at the end of summer and scarify (rake) the area aiming for 50% bare soil.
-Sow your Yellow Rattle before winter sets in – it will germinate and bloom in early Spring and begin to weaken the existing grasses.
-At which point you can then consider introducing new wildflower seeds by scarifying the area and sowing.
+Sow your Yellow Rattle before winter sets in.
+It will then germinate and bloom in early Spring and begin to weaken the existing grasses.
+You can then consider introducing new wildflower seeds by scarifying the area and sowing.

 Pick the right seed mix to establish your wildflower meadow

 Once the area is prepared, it’s time to consider what wildflower seed to go for.
 Achieving the right balance of colour and flower density can be challenging if you're looking at individual wildflower species.
 You may end up overcrowding your wildflower meadow if you pick too much of one wildflower.
 But, with pre-mixed wildflower seeds, you can get a balanced blend of great varieties.